 High security has a lot of acronyms to keep straight; here are some of the most important to know

 If there’s one thing the government loves, it’s acronyms.
-If you work in the Secure Compartmented Information Facility (SCIF) or Special Access Program Facility (SAPF) construction space in any capacity, the odds are you hear a lot of acronyms being thrown around on a daily basis.
+If you work in the Sensitive Compartmented Information Facility (SCIF) or Special Access Program Facility (SAPF) construction space in any capacity, the odds are you hear a lot of acronyms being thrown around on a daily basis.
 Here’s a guide to some of the most common acronyms you are likely to hear.
 So if you’re ever feeling overwhelmed with the sheer volume of acronyms someone managed to pack into a sentence, reference this and breathe easy.

 ACS: Access Control System.
 This refers to the tech used to manage access in and out of a secure facility, such as fingerprint recognition, card scanners or PINs.

 ADA: Americans with Disabilities Act.
 The law that requires facilities be built in a way to accommodate those with disabilities, like making them wheelchair accessible.

 AO: Accrediting Official.
 This is the person who has the final say over whether a project will be accredited or not.

 CA: Compartmented Area.
 These are sub-divisions within a facility that allow multiple classified programs to operate without having to each have their own facility.